Gewerd-Strauss/GeneralHealthBots.ahk/README.md

 As both the "normal" as well as the "advanced" settings are switched alongside one another when one presses _Swp_, I have decided against providing two different sets of advanced settings.
 In addition, they affect minor things, compared to the normal settings.
 However, feel free to edit them to your heart's content.
 The "Original" Settings are never edited, ever.

+## Pause

+Deactivate the notification and sound played whenever the timer goes off.
+Note that the timer itself continues running, however it will not execute any code when it triggers.

 ## Set Timer

 Set the respective time inbetween reminders, in minutes.
 This time will not be reused after restarting the bot again.
 For that, look at [Settings](#settings).

 ![alt text](https://github.com/Gewerd-Strauss/GeneralHealthBots.ahk/blob/main/Github%20Help%20Pictures/SHB_Submenu_Set_Timer.jpeg?raw=true)

-## Pause
+## Intrusive

-Deactivate the notification and sound played whenever the timer goes off.
-Note that the timer itself continues running, however it will not execute any code when it triggers.
+Insert this shit now.

 ## HUD & Sound